Eat a Diet Rich in Vitamin D

 The recommended intakes for vitamin D are:

 Sources of Vitamin D

 Vitamin D is found in some foods, but the main sources are fortified milk and sunlight.
 The ultraviolet rays of the sun react with cholesterol present on the skin and create previtamin D3.
 This compound goes through a series of reactions involving the kidneys and the liver, and the final product is vitamin D.

-Most people's bodies can make enough vitamin D with 5-30 minutes of sun exposure twice week.
+Most people's bodies can make enough vitamin D with 5-30 minutes of sun exposure twice weekly.
 However, this synthesis is affected by age, season, latitude, time of day, cloud cover, smog, and skin pigmentation.

 Other food sources of vitamin D include:

 |Cod liver oil||1 tablespoon||1,360|

 |Sardines, canned in oil||2 sardines||46|

 |Milk, vitamin D fortified||1 cup||115-124|

 |Margarine, fortified||1 tablespoon||60|